alreich/abstract_algebra/docs/10_groups_etc.rst

 Note, however, that for more than two arguments, the binary operation is performed left-to-right.
 That is,
 :math:`b \cdot a \cdot b^{-1} \equiv (b \cdot a) \cdot b^{-1}`.
-This really only matters for Magmas, though, since all of the other algebras supported here are associative.
+This matters for non-associative algebras, such as Magmas, Quasigroups, and Loops.

 For the example Group, Z3, created above, we have that :math:`a \circ a = a^2` and this is verified below.